GeoTecINIT/WearOSSensors/README.md

 ### Sensor data collection
 The library allows to collect data from the accelerometer, gyroscope, magnetometer, heart rate and GPS sensors of the smartwatch device.
-For the data collection, the application in the smartwatch acts as a _slave_ application, where the _master_ application is the on in the smartphone.
+For the data collection, the application in the smartwatch acts as a _companion_ application, where the _main_ application is the on in the smartphone.
 This means that the smartphone is who _instructs_ the smartwatch to start/stop the data collection, even when is the smartwatch who wants to start/stop the data collection.

 Before going deeper with the data collection, we have to talk about permissions.